A black hole in a near-pristine galaxy 700 million years after the Big Bang: Comparison with models and simulations

-Fig.~\ref{fig:models} shows the location of QSO1 on the metallicity versus black hole mass plane, and versus black hole to stellar mass ratio.
-The golden symbol is for the central region (r$<$150~pc) while the orange symbol is for the semi-annulus at r$\sim$200~pc from the centre.
-The $M_{BH}/M_{star}$ estimates for QSO1 are all lower limits as stellar light is not clearly detected\citem{Ji2025,DEugenio2025}, but an upper limit on the stellar mass can be inferred from the dynamical mass \citem{Ji2025,DEugenio2025} (Methods).
 In Fig.~\ref{fig:models}a the contours show the distribution of semi-analytical models (SAMs) at $z$=7 which assume super-Eddington accretion.
 In all plots the outermost contour includes 99\% of the distribution.
-Green solid contours are for models from the DELPHI SAMs models \citem{Dayal2024DELPHI} with light seeds ($100~M_\odot$) that are allowed to accrete at up to 5 times higher than the Eddington limit.
-The dashed brown contours are from the SAM CAT models \citem{Trinca2024} involving both light and heavy seeds ($10^2-10^5~M_\odot$) allowed to accrete up to tens of times above Eddington for short phases.
-These SAM models struggle to reproduce the observations -- less than 1\% of them can barely match the observed properties of QSO1.
+Green solid contours are for models from the DELPHI SAMs \citep{Dayal2024DELPHI} with light seeds ($100~M_\odot$) that are allowed to accrete at up to 5 times higher than the Eddington limit.
+The dashed brown contours are from the SAM CAT models \citep{Trinca2024} involving both light and heavy seeds ($10^2-10^5~M_\odot$), allowed to accrete up to tens of times above Eddington for short phases.
+These SAM models struggle to reproduce the observations.
+However, a small fraction of the CAT SAMs can potentially be marginally consistent with the properties of QSO1, altough in less than 1\% of the cases.
+This tail is part of the models that started with heavy seeds.

-While in the Methods we discuss that is unlikely that the black hole mass is uncertain by more than a factor of a few, even assuming that this quantity is highly uncertain, the black hole mass is not the main issue when comparing our observations with these models - the main constraining property, and difficult to reproduce, is the very low metallicity.
+One should however consider that, as we discuss in the next section, QSO1 is not a rare object at z$>$7 -- it is probably fairly common among AGN at z$>$7.
+Therefore, successful models and simulations should also reproduce a relatively large fraction of these objects.
+On the other hand, these SAMs (as well as simulations discussed further below) were optimized to reproduce populations of black holes that did not include cases like QSO1.
+Probably, future optimization in the assumptions of these SAMs will be more successful in reproducing the observational properties of QSO1.

 Fig.~\ref{fig:models}b shows the DELPHI and CAT models at $z$=7 in the scenario of heavy seeds ($10^3-10^5~M_\odot$) whose accretion is Eddington limited.
-These scenarios can reach lower metallicity at $z =$10 to 9 (the properties are not expected to change significantly at $z=7$).
-As illustrated, in these hydrodynamical simulations the assumed BH mass increases very little in this short epoch (but see Methods for limits on its growth), whereas the metallicity and $M_{star}$ evolve with time and depending on the object.
-Overall, these hydrodynamical simulations incorporating PBHs can also potentially explain the properties of QSO1, although subject to the specific assumptions underlying the metallicity evolution and the assumed initial mass of the PBH.

-We note that QSO1-like BHs cannot be so uncommon.
-Indeed, QSO1 is one of the two BHs found at $z >$7.
+These scenarios can reach lower metallicity at $z >$7 in the whole UNCOVER survey \citep{Greene2024}, and the only one with $M_{BH}<10^8~M_\odot$.
+Additionally, it is found in a very small sky area close to the caustic behind the Abell 2744 field (within $\sim$30$''$) that could produce multiple images, meaning that the volume density of these type of objects cannot be low.